 - The waiting period will only prolong their agony.

 The waiver application can be filed one week after the first motion giving reasons for the prayer for waiver.
 If the above conditions are satisfied, the waiver of the waiting period for the second motion will be in the discretion of the concerned Court.
 Since we are of the view that the period mentioned in Section 13B(2) is not mandatory but directory, it will be open to the Court to exercise its discretion in the facts and circumstances of each case where there is no possibility of parties resuming cohabitation and there are chances of alternative rehabilitation.
 Needless to say that in conducting such proceedings the Court can also use the medium of video conferencing and also permit genuine representation of the parties through close relations such as parents or siblings where the parties are unable to appear in person for any just and valid reason as may satisfy the Court, to advance the interest of justice.“

 Some of the above observations are first of its kind.
-Should 2 Judge Amardeep have characterized the word ‘generally’ in 2 Judge Manish Goel in such elaborate fashion?
+2 Judges in Amardeep have characterized the word ‘generally’ of 2 Judge in Manish Goel in an elaborate fashion?
 Questions for a Larger Bench, surely.